We deliver more than 40 events and training courses every year covering a wide variety of topics.

 This three-part training course offers UKCISA members an introduction to the regulations that determine who should be charged ‘home’ fees and who can be charged ‘overseas fees’ for higher education in Scotland.

-We will cover key concepts of fee assessment and explore the ‘home’ student fee categories that assessors come across most frequently.
-This course is highly participative; and, between sessions, delegates will be required to do extra reading in preparation for the next session.
+We will cover key terms and concepts of fee assessment, explore the ‘home’ student fee categories that assessors encounter most frequently, and look at Scotland’s specific approach to considerations around ordinary residence.
+This course is highly participative, and between sessions, delegates will be required to do extra reading in preparation for the next session.

 The course will be delivered in three parts.
 Delegates must attend all three sessions: